Thoughts on Six Sigma for Developing Your Software Engineering Processes

-In addition to that, small businesses are typically more flexible and can deal with problems of quality control in much simpler and more practical ways.
+In addition, small businesses are typically more flexible and can deal with quality control problems in much simpler and more practical ways.

 - The Andon system is a perfect example.
 It’s ridiculously efficient and extremely simple to implement.
 It’s also easy to understand and explain to both senior management as well as the average worker on the shop floor.

 In short, Six Sigma is an effort-intensive exercise that requires a complex infrastructure to support it.
-This raises the bar a bit too high for small businesses to enjoy its benefits.
+This raises a bit too much for small businesses to enjoy its benefits.

 4.3 Overreliance on Statistics

-Methods that heavily rely on statistical analysis only work when the data collected is of high quality.
+Methods that rely heavily on statistical analysis only work when the data is high quality.

 Data is deemed high quality if it satisfies two conditions.

-- Second, the amount of data collected is large enough to eliminate sample bias.
-This means that the sample we are currently looking at is an accurate and true representation of the population / processes it came from.
+- Second, the collected data is large enough to eliminate sample bias.
+This means that the sample we are currently looking at accurately represents the population/processes it came from.

 When data quality is high, the inferred results are statistically significant and can be relied upon to make decisions.

-As anybody who has ever worked in software development can tell you, repetitive tasks carried over for extended periods of time are pretty rare.
-It’s just not how software development works (at least most o the time, more on that later).
+As anybody who has worked in software development can tell you, repetitive tasks carried over for extended periods are rare.
+It’s not how software development works (at least most o the time, more on later).

 This is all the more true in small businesses where processes are not yet mature and standardized.

-All of these are enough to make any sort of data collection difficult and results of statistical analysis very weak.
+These make data collection difficult and statistical analysis results very weak.